sushant00/NSS/Assignment1/server/README.rst

 - **/home/ui** directory has ui itself as the owner and group
 - a user can be in maximum 10 groups
 - set of group names are same as set of user names
-- only absolute paths can be entered, with base directory as **server/**
+- only absolute paths can be entered
+- commands are run with base directory as **server/**

 Bugs and Errors defended